globalw/ragflow/README.md

 3. Build the pre-built Docker images and start up the server:

-   > Running the following commands automatically downloads the *dev* version RAGFlow Docker image.
+   > Running the following commands automatically downloads the *dev* version Tessi ai.
+Docker image.
 To download and run a specified Docker version, update `RAGFLOW_VERSION` in **docker/.env** to the intended version, for example `RAGFLOW_VERSION=v0.10.0`, before running the following commands.

    ```bash
    $ cd ragflow/docker